michael-klatt/minkmaps/README.md

 * A proper documentation is missing.
 If required (software@mklatt.org), this can easily be provided by turning the comments into doxygen commands.
-* Option for minus samplling boundary conditions (mbc) in binnedskymap is deprecated
+* Option for minus sampling boundary conditions (mbc) in binnedskymap is deprecated